The Ultimate New Zealand North Island Itinerary: Road Trips from 2 Days to 2 Weeks

 The cycle path to the wineries runs next to Te Awanga Beach

-The small village consists mostly of baches (holiday homes) plus a shop, takeaway, and the waterfront wineries.
+The small village consists mostly of baches (holiday homes) plus a shop, takeaway, and waterfront wineries.

 Elephant Hill Winery